Greeting to the Sun, Hrvatska - Things to Do in Greeting to the Sun

 Getting There

-Zadar is easily accessible by air through Zadar Airport (ZAD), located 12km from the city center with regular flights from major European cities and seasonal connections from the UK and Germany.
-By land, Zadar connects to Zagreb via the A1 highway (3-hour drive) and to Split (1.5-hour drive), with regular bus services linking major Croatian cities and international destinations.
-Ferry connections operate from Zadar to various Adriatic islands including Ugljan, Pašman, and seasonal routes to Italy, while the city also serves as a stop on the coastal ferry route connecting Rijeka to Dubrovnik.
+Zadar is easily accessible by air through Zadar Airport (ZAD), located 12km from the city center with regular flights from major European cities and seasonal connections from North America.
+By land, the city is well-connected via the A1 highway from Zagreb (3 hours) and Split (1.5 hours), with regular bus services and car rentals available.
+Ferry connections link Zadar to various Croatian islands and Italian ports like Ancona, making it an excellent starting point for island-hopping adventures.

 Getting Around